Long term team members and long term clients are a great benefit of our approach.

 To make this possible we provide an extra three weeks paid holiday (15 days) on top of your standard annual holiday allowance of 24 days in the calendar year in which you reach 5/10/15 years with Deeson.

 The five weeks must be taken together in one block and you must not have contact with the company during this period (no lurking on Slack!).
 You can use your remaining holiday allowance at any point during that year as usual.

 How it works

-- You need to get detailed plans for this agreed within your project team/s and approved by your chapter lead at least two months ahead of the start of your sabbatical.
-The plans then must be signed off by Simon before the sabbatical is formally approved.
+- You need to get detailed plans for this agreed within your project team/s and approved by your line manager and chapter lead at least two months ahead of the start of your sabbatical.
+The plans then must be signed off by the MD before the sabbatical is formally approved.

 - Plan in advance to make sure you allow enough time to ensure your role is properly covered in your absence.

-- For future years the sabbatical needs to be taken during the calendar year in which your work anniversary takes place.
+- The sabbatical needs to be taken during the calendar year in which your work anniversary takes place.
 This period can be extended at the MD’s discretion.

 - If you take the sabbatical and then leave the company during your anniversary year you’ll need to pay back the additional leave that you’ve taken above and beyond your standard leave entitlement when you leave.

 - The scheme is for permanently employed Deeson team members only.
 It is not a contractual obligation and the taking of the sabbatical and its timing is ultimately at the company’s discretion.

 - To be eligible for the sabbatical you mustn’t have had any disciplinary written or formal warnings in the six months before your sabbatical starts.